 the Gurbani's advice is to seek the association of Sat (Truth) within and

 without.
-With the practice of Shabad -Vichaar, and keeping the Sanagat of the Gurmukh comes the Spiritual Wisdom.
+With the practice of Shabad -Vichaar, and keeping the Sanagat of the Gurmukhs comes the Inner Transformation.
 Then one understands that the selfishness

 - ਕਾਇਆ ਅੰਦਰਿ ਹਉਮੈ ਮੇਰਾ ॥ ਜੰਮਣ ਮਰਣੁ ਨ ਚੂਕੈ ਫੇਰਾ ॥: Kaayaa andar hayumai meraa.
 Jamman maran na chookai

-pheraa: When the body is filled with ego and selfishness, the cycle
+pheraa: When the body is filled with egotism (Haumai) and selfishness, the cycle

-of birth and death does not end.
-One who becomes Gurmukh subdues egotism,
+of birth and death does not end (sggs 126).

 One way to escape Maya's expanse is to become Spiritually selfish — the right

 way!
 Not easy at all!
-For it demands transcending all that stands between you and the Mool (Source...) within; exerting self-effort (Uddam-Shabad-Vichaar), etc.
+For it demands self-effort (Uddam-Shabad-Vichaar) for transcending all that stands between one's deluded mind and his Mool (Source, Joti...).